History & Architecture

 In 1909, Denison University Trustee Ambrose Swasey contributed the funding to build an observatory, which he also furnished with its original astronomical equipment.
 At that time, his firm, the Warner & Swasey Co. of Cleveland, had manufactured many of the world’s finest and largest telescopes.
-Built of white Vermont marble, the interior was renovated and the outer dome replaced in 1970 and today's observatory houses a 9-inch refracting and two 8-inch reflecting telescopes, which are fitted for astrophotography.
-It also houses the astronomy library and dark rooms.
+Built of white Vermont marble, the interior was renovated and the outer dome replaced in 1970.

 The Observatory’s Warner & Swasey 9-inch refracting telescope, which looks like something out of a Jules Verne novel, offers students incredible views of the moon, the spot on Jupiter, and the rings of Saturn.